StevenLares/Social-media-Blocklists/README.md

 You're done.

+Follow the same steps (and adjust the URL) to block other social media networks.

-# Converting hosts files to Pihole and AdGuard formats
+## Converting hosts files to Pihole and AdGuard formats with create_hosts.py

 1. Add host files into the 'input' folder.
     * Refer to the provided input files for valid formatting examples.
-    * The input files may have comments and empty lines
+    * The input files may have comments and empty lines.
 2. Run 'python3 create_hosts.py' in a terminal.
 3. The new host files can now be found in the 'output' folder.

-The input files are not deleted after running the python script The requirements.txt file is not included, since only the standard Python library is used.
+The input files are not deleted after running the python script.

+The requirements.txt file is not included, since only the standard Python library is used.